Quickguides

 • Commercial common sense.

-The court will not take into account any subjective evidence of either party's intentions.
+The court will not take into account any subjective evidence of either party's intentions or their prior negotiations.

 Common terms and phrases

 Some words and phrases have come to acquire an accepted legal sense through decided cases.
-Good examples of this are phrases such as "best endeavours" or "reasonable endeavours".7
+Good examples of this are phrases such as "good faith", "best endeavours" or "reasonable endeavours".7

 What about special or technical meanings?

-The court first tries to find the ordinary meaning of words as they are popularly understood but if the context clearly requires a special or peculiar interpretation, the court will accept that special meaning.
+The court first looks at the natural and ordinary meaning of words as they are popularly understood but if the context clearly requires a special or peculiar interpretation, the court will accept that special meaning.
 Technical or scientific words are usually given their technical or scientific meanings unless the context indicates otherwise.8

 Commercial common sense